-This is my favorite financial planning ratio because it because I aspire to retire sooner rather than later, so this number is crucial.
+This is my favorite personal finance ratio because it because I aspire to retire sooner rather than later, so this number is crucial.
 The safe withdrawal rate is how much you can "safely" withdrawal from your investment accounts without drawing down on your principal.
 At that point you are effectively living off just a percentage of your portfolio's growth, which hypothetically means you never have to work again!

 Example: If you have $1M in investments, assuming a safe withdraw rate of 3%, you could withdraw $30K every year without negatively impacting your portfolio.